FranciscoKloganB/vitesse-enterprise/README.md

 And you will see the generated file in `dist` that ready to be served.

+### Separation of Concerns

+- Create separate folder for each module and place them under `/src` folder
+- The following folders are auto imported within each module
+  - `components/`
+  - `modules/`
+  - `pages/`
+  - `stores/`
+- Place all the layouts in the `core/layouts` folder
+- Place all the custom styles in the `assets/styles` folder and import them into `main.{css,scss}`

 ### Deploy on Netlify

 Go to [Netlify](https://app.netlify.com/start) and select your clone, `OK` along the way,